We've now partnered with Campion Education to offer the Visual Diary Guide from $4.95

 An activity workbook for each student

-Each teacher spends less than 4% of their contact hours but each student can receive up to 16 hours of content in one year, even if your subject is only available for one term.
 Activities for core creativity skills are designed to cover Visual Arts, Media Arts, Graphics/VCD, Woodwork, Metalwork, Textile and Food Tech subjects.
 There are also activities suitable for Dance, Drama and Well-Being classes (we have schools using it in Maths, Indonesian and Science classes as well).